• About/Start Here

 Step 6: Figure out where you can compromise.

 You can sometimes save money by having flexible travel dates or staying in a lower-tier hotel room or hotel.
-Sometimes staying at a hotel closer to the airport is cheaper than staying close to the attraction of choice.
+Sometimes, staying at a hotel closer to the airport is cheaper than staying close to the attraction of choice.
 Also, many airport hotels have free transportation between the hotel and the airport.
-You can reduce costs by picking a more economical destination or time of year to travel.
+You can reduce costs by choosing a more economical travel destination or time of year.

-Rather than eat out for every meal, you can save money by bringing food or staying at a hotel that provides free breakfast.
-Some hotel chains have lounges with breakfast and dinner for rewards members at higher levels.
-Ensure the lounge is open if you have access, as they sometimes close for the weekend.
+Rather than eat out for every meal, you can save money by bringing food or staying at a hotel with a complimentary breakfast.
+Some hotel chains have lounges with breakfast and dinner to reward higher-level members.
+If you can access the lounge, ensure it is open, as it sometimes closes for the weekend.

-Also, if you know what kind of trip you want to experience, consider finding a cheaper location with the experiences you’re looking for.
+Also, if you know what kind of trip you want to plan, consider finding a cheaper location that offers the experiences you’re looking for.
 For example, if you want to go to the beach in Florida, consider Corpus Christi or South Padre Island in Texas.
-Or, if you’re wanting to visit theme parks in California or Florida, consider visiting theme parks in San Antonio or Arlington in Texas.
-Or anywhere closer to home.
+Or, if you want to visit theme parks in California or Florida, consider visiting theme parks in San Antonio or Arlington in Texas—or anywhere else closer to home.

 More Ways To Save On A Family Vacation